Doctoral Degree Regulations

 Preliminary Examination

 Successful passing of the preliminary examination requires at least four affirmative votes and no more than one negative vote.
-The sole exception to this policy is that a negative vote cast by the chair or co-chair of the examining committee will mean a failure on the examination.
 A student who fails the preliminary examination may apply, with the unanimous consent of the examination committee and the DGS, for the privilege of a second examination to be taken between three and six months after the date of the first.
 Successful completion of the second examination requires the affirmative vote of all original committee members.
 Failure on the second examination makes a student ineligible to continue a program for the PhD at Duke University.

 The qualifying and/or preliminary examination may also be used as the completion exercise for awarding a master’s degree for a terminal master’s or, where appropriate, for awarding a master’s degree en route to the PhD.